aukspot/dles/README.md

 - [Redactle](https://redactle.net) - Guess the Wikipedia article by its content with keywords redacted.
 - [Revealed](https://www.britannica.com/games/revealed) - Guess the daily topic based on its description with redacted words.
 - [riddl.ing](https://riddl.ing) - Guess the answer to the handmade daily riddle in five clues.
+- [TED - Cheat Sheet](https://www.ted.com/games/cheat-sheet) - Answer today's redacted question by investigating each of the clues.
 - [The New Daily - Trivia](https://www.thenewdaily.com.au/puzzles/quiz-trivia) - Daily trivia quizzes from multiple categories.
 - [The Wiki Game Daily](https://www.thewikigamedaily.com) - Race from one Wikipedia page to the target page using as few links as possible
 - [Thrice](https://thrice.geekswhodrink.com) - Answer today's 5 trivia questions, each from a different category.